vovapasko/dmc-front/techdoc.md

 	> This component for sign up new user

 #### CRM
-This module contains burst-news, clients, contractors, projects, publications, reports, users pages
+This module contain burst-news, clients, contractors, projects, publications, reports, users pages

 - burst-news
-	> This component does a lot of work.
-Here we can create a news wave that includes news.
-News contains title, contractors, and content, see **news.wave.model** .
-We can create one or many news waves for **news project**.
+	> This component do a lot of work.
+Here we can create news wave which include news.
+News contain title, contractors and content, see **news.wave.model** .
+We can create one or many news wave for **news project**.
 - clients
 	> This component for comfortable working with clients.
 Simple CRUD.
 - contractors
-	> This component does crud for a contractor and many other actions such as partial update contractor for cost, amount, arrangement fields, multiple edits and delete.
+	> This component do crud for contractor and many another actions such as partial update contractor for cost, amount, arrangment fields, multiple edit and delete.
 - projects
-	> Here we create a news project for burst news.
+	> Here we create news project for burst news.
 So we have one project and can create news waves for this project.
 - publications
-	> This component informs us about contractor preferences such as what the contractor can publish or what contractor cannot publish or another special information
+	> This component informs us about contractor preferences such as what contractor can publish or what contractor cannot publish or another special information
 - reports
 	> Here we see data of project and we can download, upload or remove report.xls file
 - users
-	> This component for watching the full list of users in the system, downgrade or upgrade user privileges
+	> This component for watch full list of users in system, downgrade or upgrade user privileges

 #### Email